 Five young companies in Dresden and Leipzig are developing innovative solutions – to reduce energy consumption, in biotechnology and housing.
-Three decades after the fall of the Berlin Wall, they have come to symbolise the German state of Saxony as a cutting-edge business location.
+More than three decades after the fall of the Berlin Wall, they have come to symbolise the German state of Saxony as a cutting-edge business location.
 These companies advocate an open-minded and tolerant society – because the best ideas need the best minds from all over the world.
+We introduce the companies Cloud & Heat, Sunfire, Rhebo, c-LEcta and Asuna.

 Success stories like this one are nothing new in Saxony.
 Just a few years after the fall of the Berlin Wall, Dresden was able to develop into one of the most successful economic regions in former East Germany thanks to a targeted policy to attract companies.
 Top-notch IT engineers and a lot of expertise were available in and around the former headquarters of Robotron, the largest computer manufacturer in former East Germany.
 68,000 people used to work at Robotron until it closed its doors in July 1990.
 With the arrival of Siemens in 1993 and the American chip manufacturer AMD in 1998, the seeds were sown for a state-of-the-art technology location.
 Today, the region is considered the Silicon Valley of eastern Germany with about 2,000 companies and 50,000 employees.
 Various high technologies such as microelectronics, nanotechnology, mechanical and automotive engineering and biotechnology have become established in the region.